njmyers/react-metronome/README.md

 For some musicians a metronome that 'rushes' is preferable to one that 'drags'.
 Of course the metronome dragging and rushing has inspired many music jokes but in this instances they are actually correct.
 This metronome allows the user to choose.

 A higher tolerance will result in a faster metronome and a lower tolerance will result in a slower metronome.
 Personally I need it bothe ways depending on the style of music I am playing!
+A value of 6 seems to work just perfectly and is more accurate then [google's metronome](https://www.google.com/search?q=metronome).

 ## React